zsfeiner/zsfeiner.github.io/content/resource/_index.md

   - block: markdown
     content:
       title: Public speaking
-      subtitle: {{< figure src="MGLPWorkshop.jpg" alt="workshop" width="400" >}} We share our science with a wide range of audiences and settings.
+      subtitle: We share our science with a wide range of audiences and settings.
 Find a few recorded talks on everything from creel surveys to climate change below.
 If you're interested in someone giving a talk to your group, please get in touch!
       text: |
         <br>
         Frozen Lakes 101: What's happening under the ice? <br>